acidanthera/VirtualSMC/Docs/Battery Information Supplement.md

 	}
 }
 ```
+Or there's an experimental driver [(YogaSMC)](https://github.com/zhen-zen/YogaSMC) to read EC fields.

 ## Special on IdeaPad laptops
 This note is developed on EC layout of the Lenovo Yoga 900 series (same from 900 to C940), with battery-related